aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ## 🛠 Usage

-Time to get started using CarbonLake Quickstart!
+Time to get started using CarbonLake Quick Start!
 Follow the steps below to see if everything is working and get familiar with this solution.

 ### 1/ Make sure all the infrastructure deployed properly